-- > Design Features: The CR6 includes 12 universal (U) terminals-an ingenious way for allowing virtually any sensor, analog digital or smart, to be connected to any U terminal.
-It is our only datalogger capable of doing direct static vibrating-wire measurements.
+- Design Features: The CR6 includes 12 universal (U) terminals allowing virtually any sensor, analog digital or smart, to be connected to any U terminal.
+It can measure static vibrating-wire sensors and 0-to-20 mA or 4-to-20 mA sensors, natively.
 The CR6 also provides faster communications, built-in USB and 10/100baseT ports, microSD card slot, compact size, and improved analog input accuracy and resolution.
-Measurement and control can be expanded as the CR6 is compatible with all Campbell Scientific SDMs and CDMs. - > Ideal Applications: Structural health monitoring, solar and wind assessment and power performance, SCADA, vehicle testing, Mesonet systems, weather stations, air quality, ETo/ agriculture, soil moisture, eddy covariance, aquaculture, avalanche forecasting, water quality. - > Options Available: can include on-board Wi-Fi, 900 MHz spread spectrum radio, 920 MHz spread spectrum radio, 868 MHz SRD860 radio, or 1 W 900 MHz spread spectrum radio.
+Measurement and control can be expanded as the CR6 is compatible with all Campbell Scientific multiplexers, SDMs, and CDMs.
+An RS-232/CPI port allows CDM connection without using the SC-CPI interface. - > Ideal Applications: Structural health monitoring, solar and wind assessment and power performance, SCADA, vehicle testing, Mesonet systems, weather stations, air quality, ETo/agriculture, soil moisture, eddy covariance, aquaculture, avalanche forecasting, water quality. - > Options Available: CR6 can include an on-board spread spectrum radio or Wi-Fi.